The control layer for AI agents

 See the consent screen in action

 This is how the consent screen appears to your users.
-Try toggling permissions, adjusting the spending limit, and approving or denying the agent.
+They review permissions, adjust the spending limit, and approve or deny the agent.

 See everything your agents do